Dee Regulation Scheme: Bala

 In the late 1950s the Bala Lake Scheme was promoted to increase the available water for abstraction in the River Dee.
 Telford's original sluices were by-passed and the natural lake outlet was lowered.
-New sluice gates were constructed downstream of the confluence with the Afon Tryweryn, which is only a short distance from the lake exit.
+New sluice gates were constructed downstream of the confluence with Afon Tryweryn, which is only a short distance from the lake exit.
 This provided 18 million cubic metres of stored water in Bala Lake that could be controlled and used on a seasonal basis for low-flow regulation.
 This enables continuous abstraction from the River Dee of 235,000 cubic metres per day by six statutory water undertakings and British Waterways Board.
 An additional benefit was a reduction in flooding events downstream of Bala as Bala Lake was able to contain the worst of the winter flood peaks.

 Llyn Celyn

-As demand for water increased it was necessary to increase the storage on the River Dee and the next development was Llyn Celyn, a new 81,000,000-cubic-metre capacity regulating reservoir within the Bala Lake catchment area.
+As demand for water increased it was necessary to increase the storage on the River Dee and the next development was Llyn Celyn, a new 81,000,000-cubic-metre capacity regulating reservoir within the Llyn Tegid (Bala Lake) catchment area.
 This was completed in 1965 by Liverpool Corporation, and designed to operate in conjunction with the Bala Lake Scheme.
 This enables additional Dee abstractions of 327,000 m3/d together with additional flood control storage.
 In summer time the impact was to increase threefold the dry-weather flow for most of the length of the river.
 This development was hugely controversial at the time and remains politically fraught to this day, since the construction of the reservoir involved flooding the Tryweryn Valley and the village of Capel Celyn and twelve farms.
 Local people saw this a destruction of part of the Welsh culture in order to supply England with water.
 This caused a great deal of controversy, resentment and protest.
-To try to offset some of the environmental concerns associated with the scheme, some of the stored water was specifically set aside to make special releases to help fisheries, to provide recreational opportunities (canoeing and white-water rafting on the Afon Tryweryn) and to disperse pollution events should they occur.
+To try to offset some of the environmental concerns associated with the scheme, some of the stored water was specifically set aside to make special releases to help fisheries, to provide recreational opportunities (canoeing and white-water rafting on Afon Tryweryn) and to disperse pollution events should they occur.

 A four megawatt hydro-electric station at the dam was also included in the scheme in 1965.